Children ask a lot of questions. Sometimes, tough questions.

 Integral to our efforts is our focus on applied informatics, the use of cutting-edge computational capabilities.
 Informatics helps us provide answers to children and their families by accelerating the process of research, improving the quality of research, making it possible to share data with other researchers, and even making new methods of research available.

 We are building a dedicated, state-of-the-art biorepository, or “bank” where patient samples can be preserved for future research.
-The biorepository potentially could advance diagnostic discovery and clinical care for diseases where the greatest need exists, such as pediatric cancer.
+The biorepository could potentially advance diagnostic discovery and clinical care for diseases where the greatest need exists, such as pediatric cancer.